-Ridgemont will be developed in multiple phases in accordance with the most logical and efficient extension of infrastructure and market demand, generally occurring from southwest to northeast.
+Ridgemont will be developed in multiple phases in accordance with the most logical and efficient extension of infrastructure and market demand. generally occurring from southwest to northeast.

-Phasing will occur generally as conceptually illustrated in Figure 41: Phasing and Figure 42: Staging.
+Phasing will occur generally as conceptually illustrated in Figure 42: Phasing.
 The first phase of development will include lands in the southwest corner of the plan area, extending infrastructure through the upgraded Crystal Green Lane.
-Phase I will also include development of the required portions of the Storm Park and required portions of the surrounding Municipal Reserve.
+Phase 1 will also include development of the required portions of the Storm Park and required portions of the surrounding Municipal Reserve.
 The subsequent phases will generally continue in a contiguous manner from southwest to northeast.
 The precise phasing boundaries and order may be subject to change based on infrastructure capacities, upgrades, and market demand.
-Phasing will be coordinated to provide servicing and emergency access as required over the course of development.
+Phasing will be coordinated to provide emergency access as required over the course of development.